ShutterDew/samsung-riscv/README.md

 ---

 <details>
-<summary> <b>Task 5:</b>This smart light system is an intelligent setup designed to control lighting based on the presence or absence of daylight and motion within its detection range.
-The system utilizes a LDR sensor and an IR sensor to continuously monitor its surroundings for any daylight or movement.
-When daylight is detected, the system automatically turns OFF the LED.
-If no daylight is detected, the LED turns ON at 50% brightness.
-Then the IR sensor comes into use, it detects motion and signals the system to operate the LEDs at full power.
-This system is widely used in smart street lights for energy conservation and smart city applications.</summary>
+<summary> <b>Task 5:</b>This intelligent lighting system is designed to regulate illumination based on ambient daylight and motion detection.
+It incorporates an LDR sensor to assess the presence of daylight and an IR sensor to detect movement within its range.
+When daylight is present, the system automatically switches off the LED.
+In the absence of daylight, the LED operates at 50% brightness.
+Upon detecting motion, the IR sensor activates the LED at full brightness.
+This system is commonly implemented in smart street lighting to enhance energy efficiency and support smart city initiatives.</summary>
 <br>

 # Automatic Light System using VSDSquadron Mini RISC-V Board